Did you know it’s possible for individuals to outgrow asthma, and for non-affected children to develop asthma as an adult?

 Common asthma triggers such as dust, pollen, chemicals, and mold can be found in almost every home or office.
 For asthma sufferers, the presence of these particles in the air can make breathing difficult in addition to countless other symptoms that make daily living harder.

-Eliminate the presence of airborne asthma triggers by using an air purifier such as the Alen BreatheSmart 75i True HEPA, which uses a 3-stage filtration process to capture 99.97% of even the smallest of particles.
-In addition to asthma and allergies, this air purifier also helps with other common air concerns such as VOCs, pet dander, bacteria, cooking odors, and more.
+Control the presence of airborne asthma triggers by using an air purifier such as the Alen BreatheSmart 75i True HEPA, which uses a 3-stage filtration process to capture 99.99% of particles down to 0.1 microns.
+In addition to asthma and allergies, this air purifier can also helps with other common air concerns such as VOCs, pet dander, bacteria, cooking odors, and more.

 The BreatheSmart 75i also features an intelligent sensor that changes color to let you know about the status of the indoor air quality around you.
 While operating at an incredibly quiet noise level, the BreatheSmart 75i emits a soothing pink noise perfectly tuned to a frequency that can help you sleep up to 25% better.
 Perfect for large rooms or open plan living spaces, the BreatheSmart 75i cleans 1,300 square feet of air every 30 minutes making it ideal for the living room or master bedroom.